HectorVilas/minesweeper/README.md

 - - ❌ remaining flags will be placed over the mines
 - - ❌ the timer must stop

+### visual elements:
+#### animations:
+- ✅ shockwave effect after revealing a mine
+- - ❌ expand the shockwave to the rest of the board
+- ❌ animation for board drawing
+#### interface
+- ❌ prompt made of divs with absolute position to show in the middle of the screen, over the board itself
+- - ❌ if player wins/loses must include "play again" and close buttons
+- ❌ "burger" button to show menu on the right of the screen
+- - ❌ sliders for board width/height and number of mines
+- - ❌ folded "how to play" div with instructions
+- - - ❌ include gifs showing how to play
+- - ❌ folded "about" div with credits for any third party media used and link to my Github profile

 ### other ideas:
 - ❌ a graphic minefield
 - ❌ non-rectangular board shapes